- Ph.D. Mechanical Engineering, University of California Berkeley, 2013

-Shannon Yee began at Georgia Tech in the fall of 2013.
+Shannon Yee began at Georgia Tech in the fall of 2013 and was promoted to Associate Professor in 2019.
 Prior, in 2010, he was the first fellow to the Dept. of Energy’s Advanced Research Project Agency - Energy (ARPA-E) assisting to form the agency in its inaugural year.
 In 2008 he was awarded the prestigious Hertz Fellowship to support his research in energy.
 In 2007 he was a Dept. of Energy Advanced Fuel Cycle Initiative Fellow.
 He has also spent substantial time within the National Laboratory system.

 Dr. Yee’s research focuses on translating new fundamental scientific discoveries into applied energy conversion technologies.
 By understanding how heat and energy flow through materials, energy conversion mechanisms and processes can be integrated into functional devices.
 These devices include thermoelectric generators, solid-state coolers, pyroelectric converters, alpha- and beta-voltaics, multi-ferroic and -caloric systems, and photovoltaics.
 The ultimate goal of his research is to take fundamental scientific principles, apply them to interesting materials, leverage unique manufacturing strengths, and produce low-cost, scalable, energy conversion technologies.